 - Use the dust blower to remove all dust from the inside of the crystal and the dial.
 You don’t want to discover any dust after you’ve successfully fitted a new crystal.

 - Use a piece of plastic or a cloth to cover the lower die and place the watch case on it with the case back down.
-You could place some plastic or a cloth on the crystal as well so you don’t scratch it.
+You could put some plastic or a cloth on the crystal as well, so you don’t scratch it.
 This is especially useful if your crystal press uses aluminum dies.

 - Bring down the upper die and see if everything is positioned correctly.
 If so, begin to apply pressure until you feel or hear the crystal click into place.
 This usually doesn’t take long.